Brandon-Rozek/website/content/research/progcomp/numbertheory.md

 $$
 **Subtraction** (Essentially addition with negatives):

-<u>Example:</u> Based on the previous example, how much small change will I have after spending \$52.53?
+**Example:** Based on the previous example, how much small change will I have after spending \$52.53?
 $$
 (12 \text{ mod } 100) - (53 \text{ mod } 100) = -41 \text{ mod } 100 = 59 \text{ mod } 100
 $$